vmware/vic/doc/user_doc/vic_app_dev/obtain_vch.md

 ## Using Docker Environment Variables ##

 If you or the vSphere Administrator deploy the virtual container hosts   with TLS authentication, either with trusted certificates or with untrusted self-signed certificates, `vic-machine create` generates a  file named `vch_address.env`.
 The `env` file contains Docker environment variables that are specific to the virtual container host.
-You can copy the `env` file to the location from which you run Docker commands.
-The `env` file sets environment variables in your Docker client so that it connects to the correct virtual container host and uses the appropriate level of authentication.
+You can copy the `env` file to the location from which you run Docker commands and use it to set environment variables in your Docker client so that it connects to the correct virtual container host and uses the appropriate level of authentication.
 A self-provisioning service such as vRealize Automation could potentially provide the `env` file at the end of the provisioning process for virtual container hosts.